ElReyUno/bodies-by-beach-bodies/README.md

     *   Implement end-to-end tests with Cypress.
 To run cypress in interactive mode use `npx cypress open`, or `yarn cypress open`.
 To run cypress tests in headless mode use the command `npm run test:e2e`, or `yarn test:e2e` or `pnpm test:e2e`.
 9.  **Data Fetching and State Management:**
     *    Use `Gwak` for data fetching and state management.
 This helps keep your components clean and organized.
+    *   **MongoDB Integration:**
+        *   Install the MongoDB driver (`npm install mongodb` or `yarn add mongodb`).
+        *   Configure the MongoDB connection in your application, typically using environment variables to store the connection string.
+        *   Implement data models and API endpoints to interact with the database.
 10. **Babel Transpilation:**
     *   Babel automatically transpiles your modern JavaScript code into code that can be read by the majority of browsers.
 This is done automatically by your framework, or is a part of your build process.
 11. **Code Management:**